labermt/CST136SRS01/README.md

 ---

+THe constructor `RangeInt(int,int)` requires parameters of fundamental type convertable to int.

  The chosen constructor makes use of default generation as suggested in section [C.48 of the C++ Core Guidelines](http://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#c48-prefer-in-class-initializers-to-member-initializers-in-constructors-for-constant-initializers).

- RangeInt is a class and not a struct, as it has private data members as per section [C.8 of the C++ Core Guidelines](http://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#c8-use-class-rather-than-struct-if-any-member-is-non-public)
+ The RangeInt class is a class and not a struct, as it has private data members as per section [C.8 of the C++ Core Guidelines](http://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#c8-use-class-rather-than-struct-if-any-member-is-non-public)

 ---

 Purpose: